religious

 We have a disabled lift to allow access to the main Church and Crypt levels including an accessible toilet

-St Marys today remains a vibrant and active practising Christian community.
-It is a diverse church in terms of ethnicity, social and economic background, age, sexuality, gender identity, politics and strength of faith.
-St Marys has a strong musical tradition with a regular Choir as well as Choral Scholars (singers & organ) performing at Sunday services, Choral Evensongs and St Mary’s Music Recital Series held in the winter and the summer.
+*Today St Mary's comprises a vibrant and active Anglican community.
+It has a strong musical tradition with a regular Choir as well as Choral Scholars (singers & organ) performing at Sunday services, Choral Evensongs and St Mary’s Music Recital Series held in the winter and the summer.